CERN-PH-CMG/cmgtools-lite/TTHAnalysis/python/plotter/tHq-multilepton/signal_extraction/README.md

 --tree treeProducerSusyMultilepton \
 --s2v -j 8 -l 12.9 -f \
 --xp data --asimov \
--W 'puw2016_vtx_4fb(nVert)' \
 -F sf/t tHq_eventvars_Oct24_skim/evVarFriend_{cname}.root \
 --Fs {P}/2_recleaner_v4_b1E2 \
 --mcc ttH-multilepton/lepchoice-ttH-FO.txt \
 --neg \
 -o 3l \
 --od tHq-multilepton/signal_extraction/cards \
+-L tHq-multilepton/functionsTHQ.cc \
---2d-binning-function "5:ttH_MVAto1D_5_3l_Marco"
+--2d-binning-function "12:tHq_MVAto1D_3l_12"
 ```

-- Needs a hack of makeShapeCards.py for the hardcoded path to a combine area.
-I.e. change the YRpath around line 53 to `/afs/cern.ch/user/s/stiegerb/combine/HiggsAnalysis/CombinedLimit/data/lhc-hxswg/sm/` or another one that's readable.
 - Change from `--savefile activate` to `--infile activate` to rerun quickly with a different binning.
-- Still need to use an optimized binning function.
-Something like: '--2d-binning-function "5:ttH_MVAto1D_5_3l_Marco"', where ttH_MVAto1D_5_3l_Marco is a function defined in `functions.cc`.
-This converts the 2D histogram into a 1D histogram to be fed to combine.
+- Binning function in `tHq-multilepton/functionsTHQ.cc`.
+This turns the 2d histogram of mva1 vs mva2 into a 1d histogram for shape fitting in combine.
-- (Might need to run twice to create all output.)
+- Keep track of reporting of empty bins and adjust binning function accordingly.
-- Systematics are copied from ttH so far.
-Several are missing.
+- Systematics are mostly copied from ttH so far.
+Needs to be checked.
 - Will want to script this in case of several categories/tests, or to combine with same-sign channel.
+- Need to fix pileup weight.

 This produces three files: `..input.root`, `..card.txt`, `..bare.root`